LianyiZhang/SMCoSCS/README.md

 # SMCoSCS

-This project is for experiment resources of paper,  *Statistic Model Checking of Stochastic Component-based Systems* .
+This project is for experiment resources of paper,  *Statistic Model Checking of Stochastic Component-based Systems*.

 ### Derictory Description

 **/bip-sms-1.1** <br>
-BIP stochastic model checker tools and the source of PTP bip model files .
+BIP stochastic model checker tools and the source of PTP bip model files.

 **/prism_model** <br>